Updated: Apr 1

 Parents and Students – Review each financial offer, reducing the cost of attendance by scholarships and grants only.
 If competing school offers are not equitable, consider writing an appeal providing updated information about your financials and your student’s commitment to the school.

-Meet faculty in your program of study – Visiting a campus as decision time nears is a different experience then when you first visited.
+Meet faculty in your program of study – Take the time to set up a call with faculty members in your program.
 There are now more essential aspects to consider that you did not necessarily think about the first time around.
-It is a great time to meet with faculty.
-Consider these questions to ask when meeting with professors.
+It is a great time to meet with the faculty.
+Consider these questions to ask when meeting with professors either on-campus or remote.

 School Spirit? – A simple but useful trick- Are the students wearing school colors and or does the school attire look like any other university’s campus.
 Do you see students walking together and smiling, or are most wearing headphones and solo?
 Where do upperclassmen live?
 Can they be found on campus?